 I actually began my tenure as an undergraduate studying not theology but biochemistry and French at the University of Illinois.
 However, experiencing a deepening of my faith at the campus Newman Center led me to change direction after my sophomore year.
 At that time I moved to Rome to begin philosophy studies at the Pontifical Lateran University and discern the priesthood with the Apostles of the Interior Life, a Catholic religious community founded in Rome and now with a vibrant ministry in the United States.
 This was a new and exciting stage of my life.

 My Roman adventure came crashing to a halt on the feast of Epiphany, 2003 when I suddenly fell intensely ill and incapacitated.
 After having spent over a month in a Roman hospital in excruciating pain but still with no diagnosis, I was able to return to the States and was soon diagnosed with the chronic auto-immune disorder called systemic lupus erythematosus (sometimes called SLE or just “lupus”).
-Today I continue to deal constantly with lupus issues–hip necrosis, chronic kidney disease, and a detached retina to name a few!
-The positive side of this is that I get to be bionic: I have artificial lenses in my eyes, a left hip of ceramic and metal, and an aortic heart valve made of space shuttle material, and before long I will be acquiring someone else’s kindey:) By the grace of God, however, my condition does not generally prevent me from doing my day to day activities more or less how I wish.
-I can still wrestle with my children; what I can’t do is dunk basketballs and catch fly balls.
+Today I continue to deal constantly with lupus issues–hip necrosis, a detached retina, and kidney failure–to name a few.
+The positive side of this is that I get to be sort of a bionic hybrid: I have artificial lenses in my eyes, a left hip of ceramic and metal, and an aortic heart valve made of space shuttle material, and before long I will be acquiring someone else’s kindey:) By the grace of God, however, my condition does not generally prevent me from doing my day to day activities more or less how I wish.
+I can still wrestle with my children; what I can’t do anymore is run a 5k, dunk basketballs, or catch fly balls.